 There are a number of international instruments that continue to have a significant influence on the development of privacy and data protection laws.
+The main international instruments are:

-The main international instruments are the Convention for the Protection of Individuals with regard to the Automatic Processing of Personal Data (Convention 108) of the Council of Europe, the OECD Privacy Recommendations and Guidelines (OECD Guidelines), the European Union General Data Protection Regulation (GDPR), the Asia-Pacific Economic Cooperation Privacy Framework (the Framework) and the African Union Convention on Cyber Security and Personal Data Protection.
+- the Convention for the Protection of Individuals with regard to the Automatic Processing of Personal Data (Convention 108+) of the Council of Europe; - the OECD Guidelines on the Protection of Privacy and Transborder Flows of Personal Data (OECD Guidelines); - the European Union General Data Protection Regulation (GDPR); - the Asia-Pacific Economic Cooperation (APEC) Privacy Framework (the Framework); and - the African Union Convention on Cyber Security and Personal Data Protection.

-Convention 108 has been ratified by 53 countries; in June 2018, Cape Verde and Mexico became the fifth and sixth non-European countries - after Mauritius, Uruguay, Senegal and Tunisia - to ratify Convention 108.
-Morocco, Burkina Faso and Argentina have been invited to accede to Convention 108 and are expected to be the next countries to become parties.
-All parties to Convention 108 have passed domestic laws that implement the Convention's standards.
-An Additional Protocol to the Convention requires each party to establish an independent authority to ensure compliance with data protection principles and sets out rules on international data transfers.
-Convention 108 is open to signature by any country and claims to be the only instrument providing binding standards that have the potential to be applied globally.
+Convention 108 was originally adopted in 1981, but was modified in 2018 to more closely reflect data protection norms as they existed at that time.
+The newly adopted form is known as Convention 108+.
+Prior to its 2018 update, Convention 108 had been ratified by 53 countries; in June 2018, Cape Verde and Mexico became the fifth and sixth non-European countries, after Mauritius, Uruguay, Senegal and Tunisia, to ratify Convention 108.
+As of the date of publication, 35 countries have signed and three countries (Bulgaria, Croatia and Lithuania) have ratified the modified Convention 108+.
+Among other things, the modified Convention now includes genetic and biometric data as additional categories of sensitive data, a modernised approach to data subject rights (by recognising a right not to be subjected to automated decision making without the data subject's views being taken into account, and that individuals should be entitled to understand the underlying reasoning behind such processing), and explicitly requires signatories to clearly set forth the available legal bases for processing personal data.
+Convention 108+ also requires each party to establish an independent authority to ensure compliance with data protection principles and sets out rules on international data transfers.
+Convention 108+ is open to signature by any country and claims to be the only instrument providing binding standards with the potential to be applied globally.
 It has arguably become the backbone of data protection laws in Europe and beyond.
-In April 2017, the European data protection authorities issued a resolution on the modernisation of Convention 108 to ensure consistency with the GDPR.